-Second, although our study presents evidence that perceived gender and race are correlated with social feedback on TaskRabbit and Fiverr, our data does not allow us to investigate the causes of these correlations, or the impact of these mechanisms on workers' hireability.
-Prior work has shown that status differentiation and placement in rankings do impact human interactions with online systems [49, 18], which suggests that similar effects will occur on online freelance marketplaces, but we lack the data to empirically confirm this.
+Limitations.
+Although our study presents evidence that perceived gender and race are correlated with social feedback and search ranking in online freelancing marketplaces, our data does not allow us to directly investigate the causes of these correlations, or the impact of these mechanisms on workers' hireability.
+Prior work has shown that status differentiation and placement in rankings do impact human interactions with online systems [48, 18], which suggests that similar effects will occur on online freelance marketplaces, but we lack the data to empirically confirm this.